angelcerveraroldan/calamars/README.md

 # Usage

 Today the CLI parses Calamars source to AST, lowers to HIR, type-checks, and prints MIR.
-There is no native codegen/backend yet (but it is coming soon!).
+There is a basic VM that can be used to run some calamars files, see the `testing/` directory for examples.

 ## Quickstart